daigotanaka/daigotanaka.github.io/a-case-for-human-data-science.md

 Data scientists used to spend a long time cleansing data and tuning the hyper-parameters of machine learning models.
 Recently, more and more tools and platforms are becoming available to automate such tasks.
 Once we are free from those tasks, has the role of data scientists over?
-Far from it for Anelen as it continues the attempt to answer the core question - *Machines are becoming smarter.
+Far from if you ask Anelen as it continues the attempt to answer the core question - *Machines are becoming smarter.
 But how can we make humans smarter?* - while helping people make smarter decisions.